+After studying this Recommendation, the Company considers that the fact that any Director, not only the Lead Independent Director, may exercise the powers contemplated in this Recommendation, together with the ample majority on Non-Executive Directors on the Board of Directors, this is sufficient to counteract any concentration of powers in the Executive Chairman, which is the aim pursued by the Code of Good Governance.

-conter nplated in this Recommendation, together with the ample major ity on Non ard of Dire ndent Director, may exercise the powers ectors, this is sufficient to counteract any 35.
-The s The secretary of the board should especially ensure that the actions and decisions of the board follow the recommendations on good governance contained in the Code of Good Governance that are applicable to the company.
-Complies [X] Explanation [] 36. ull board should asse ss once a year and, where necessa y, adopt an action plan to correct any deficiencies detected in a) a) The quality and effectiveness of the board's actions. b) The procedure and composition of its comm ittees. c) Diversity in the cor mposition and powers of the board d) The performance b by the chairman of the bo ard and c hief executive officer of th neir resp ective duties. e) e) The performance and contribution of each director, paying special attention to the heads of the different board committees.
+35. The secretary of the board should especially ensure that the actions and decisions of the board follow the recommendations on good governance contained in the Code of Good Governance that are applicable to the company.

+- 36. The full board should assess once a year and, where necessary, adopt an action plan to correct any deficiencies detected in respect of: - a) The quality and effectiveness of the board's actions. - b) The procedure and composition of its committees. - c) Diversity in the composition and powers of the board. - d) The performance by the chairman of the board and chief executive officer of their respective duties. - e) The performance and contribution of each director, paying special attention to the heads of the different board committees.

 The different committees should be assessed based on the reports they submit to the Board and the Board will be assessed on the basis of the report it submits to the nomination committee.

 Every three years, the board will be assisted in this assessment by an external consultant, whose independence shall be checked by the nomination committee.

 The business relations that the consultant or any company in its group has with the company or any company in its group should be described in the Annual Corporate Governance Report.

-The p process and areas asse essed should also be desc ribed in t ne Annual Corporate Gove ernance Report.
-Complies [X] Partial compliance [] Explanation [] 37.
-When there is an executive committee, there should be at least two non-executive directors among the men of them being an independent director, and the secretary should be the secretary of the board. , Complies [X] Partial compliance [] Explanation [] Not applicable [] 38. med at all times of the bu de by th e executive committee and all board Complies [X] Partial compliance [1 Explanation [1 Not applicable []
+The process and areas assessed should also be described in the Annual Corporate Governance Report.

+37. When there is an executive committee, there should be at least two non-executive directors among the members, at least one of them being an independent director, and the secretary should be the secretary of the board.

+Complies [X] Partial compliance [] Explanation [] Not applicable [] ---------------- ------------------------ ----------------- --------------------

+38. The board should be informed at all times of the business transacted and decisions made by the executive committee and all board members should receive a copy of the minutes of executive committee meetings.

+Complies [X]

+Partial compliance []

+Explanation []

+Not applicable []

-All the members of the audit committee, especially its chairman, should be appointed on account of their expertise and experience in accounting, auditing or the management of both financial and non-financial risks.
+39. All the members of the audit committee, especially its chairman, should be appointed on account of their expertise and experience in accounting, auditing or the management of both financial and non-financial risks.